GCOM7140/class-sessions/01_course-overview/README.md

 # Objectives

-  - To define a set of goals, objectives, requirements, and expectations for this course.
+  - To define goals, objectives, requirements, and expectations for this course.
-  - To set the foundation for an environment that respects differences and diverse perspectives and makes all students feel welcome.
+  - To set the stage for a learning environment that respects differences and diverse perspectives and makes all students feel welcome.

 # Readings